konelav/writeups/GoogleCTF2019-BQ/Day2.Work.Computer.ORME.md

 Wow, a lot of stuff!
 First of all, this is Busybox system.
 It means that most of utilities are embedded in `busybox` executable and almost all other are just symlinks to it.
-Busybox first checks `argv[0]` value and executed appropriate piece of code.
+Busybox first checks `argv[0]` value and executes appropriate piece of code.
 But also certain utility can be invoked by executing `busybox` directly and giving it proper arguments.
 Try it: